-Generative AI on Vertex AI automatically collects and reports activity from MaaS models to help you quickly troubleshoot latency issues and monitor capacity.
+Generative AI on Vertex AI automatically collects and reports activity from MaaS models to help you troubleshoot latency issues and monitor capacity.

 Available monitoring metrics